 As part of our market research, we investigated the sectors that promise maximum employment opportunities to students after course completion.
 Our research scope also considered factors that would encourage Non-Banking Finance Companies (NBFCs) to finance the skill development segment.
-Through our study we identified a market demand of USD $163 million by potential TVET students seeking loans for courses that could be financed by NBFCs.
+Through our study we identified a market demand of USD $1.6 billion by potential TVET students seeking loans for courses that could be financed by NBFCs.
 The study found healthcare, IT-ITES (Information Technology and Information Technology Enabled Services), banking and financial services, IT hardware and retail as the highest potential sectors to extend loans for skilling courses.

 TVET STUDENT FINANCING: BUILDING A NETWORK OF LENDERS